cmempalmado/17-Regex-Tutorial/README.md

 ## Summary

 ```
-I will be breaking down how to match a search pattern of an email address using regex.
+I will be breaking down the definitions on how to match a search pattern of an email address using regex.
 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`
 ```